DhruvSrikanth/GoLLUM/README.md

 4. Can we use a load to get the lvalue of a variable in the read operation? (read ast node)

+5. Can we do loads and stores the way i do for newPt = nil? (assignment ast node)